velizartodorov/VendingMachine/README.md

 ## Contribution strategy 🌿

-The work is being done directly on the `master` branch.
+The work is being done directly on the `main` branch.
 It's a hobby project, so nothing sophisticated is planned (for now). 😉 In the Git messages you can find the following emojis,
 meaning: